Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 This point goes for everyone, and not just solo female travellers in Sri Lanka.

-This included political instability, rising debt and a decline in tourism as a result of the pandemic.
+This included political instability, rising debt, and a decline in tourism due to the pandemic.
 This led to widespread power outages, fuel shortages, and soaring inflation.
-This unfortunately left many locals struggling to make ends meet.
+This unfortunately, left many locals struggling to make ends meet.

 These struggles continue to affect Sri Lanka despite a couple of years passing.
-Power outages are still very common and the rising cost of living is making life even harder for locals.
+Power outages are still very common, and the rising cost of living is making life even more challenging for locals.

-As travellers, it’s super important to be mindful of these issues that affect the country especially when it comes to things such as negotiating a price with your Tuk-Tuk driver (what might be a small amount for you, could be significant for someone else).
+As travellers and digital nomads in Sri Lanka, it’s essential to be mindful of these issues that affect the country, especially when it comes to things like negotiating a price with your Tuk-Tuk driver (what might be a small amount for you could be significant for someone else).
 I also recommend supporting locally run businesses and restaurants as much as you can.

 Scams In Sri Lanka